 Deadpool 3 “will be rated R and… Ryan’s overseeing a script right now,” Feige told Collider in January.
 It was an announcement that surprised many, and not just because of the R-rated content.
 How would the MCU deal with the fact that there were two movies already that weren’t within MCU continuity?
 Just ignore it?
 Retcon it?
 Rewrite it?
 Well, none of that may be necessary.

-With the introduction of the multiverse at the end of Loki season one, there’s never been a better time to introduce a character from a parallel continuity.
-Phase 4 of the MCU is promising to be a “multiverse of madness” going forward – not only is that the subtitle of Doctor Strange 2, but we’re also going to be seeing characters from the Tobey Maguire and Andrew Garfield Spider-Man franchises turning up in Spider-Man: No Way Home.
-So introducing Deadpool into the mix is no great problem anymore.
+With the introduction of the multiverse at the end of Loki season 1, there’s never been a better time to introduce a character from a parallel continuity.
+Phase 4 of the MCU is promising to be a “multiverse of madness” going forward – not only is that the subtitle of Doctor Strange 2, but we’ve also seen characters from the Tobey Maguire and Andrew Garfield Spider-Man franchises turn up in Spider-Man: No Way Home.

 Who’ll be writing Deadpool 3?